 5.5.3 Space Heaters

 The generator will be equipped with space heaters located inside of the generator enclosure.
 The space heaters will have adequate capacity to prevent condensation of moisture within the generator enclosure when the unit is not operating.
 The space heaters will be designed for operation on a three phase, 480 VAC, 60 Hz system.
-The space heater will be automatically switched ON/OFF by the unit control panel and a contactor in the UNIT motor control center.
+The space heater will be automatically switched ON/OFF by the unit control panel and a contactor in the Unit motor control center.

 5.5.4 Vibration Detectors